dakotahp/jpark/README.md

 rails s
 ```

-That will seed some data for the following examples.
-This will return all dinosaurs, species filtered dinosaurs, a specific dinosaur, and a not found response, respectively:
+The database should now be seeded for the following examples.

+The following will return all dinosaurs, species filtered dinosaurs, a specific dinosaur, and a not found response, respectively:

 ```
 curl http://localhost:3000/dinosaurs.json | jq